WDAqua/Qanary-question-answering-components/qanary-component-QB-RuBQWrapper/README.md

 ## Description

-This Qanary component fetches the SPARQL query for the submitted question.
-The question text will be sent to the RuBQ API.
-The result from the API will be processed in to SPARQL and stored in the triple store.
+The main task of this component is to manage the communication between the Qanary pipeline and the RuBQ API and to prepare the data.
+To do this, the component fetches the submitted question and sends the text attribute to the RuBQ API.
+The result from the API is processed, stored in the triple store and is then available in the Qanary pipeline.

 ## Configuration

-The component use a cache to minimise the processing time.
+The component uses a cache to minimise the processing time.
-For the configuration you can change the following parameter as u need:
+For the configuration you can change the following parameter as you need:

 ```
 qanary.webservicecalls.cache.specs=maximumSize=10000,expireAfterAccess=3600s
 ```

-For the RuBQ API you can change the following parameter as u need:
+For the TeBaQA API you can change the following parameter as you need:

 ```
 rubq.endpoint.url=